kbremner/kbremner.github.io/projects/index.md

 published: true
 ---

-As a keen software engineer, I try to keep up to date with new technologies, while expanding my knowledge of existing ones.
-Being an avid user of open source projects, I also try to give back to the open source community where I can.
-Below are links to information about some of the personal and work projects I have worked on.
+With the technologies used by software developers changing so rapidly, it is important to keep up to date.
+I try to expirement with libraries and tools, new and old, where I can.
+Below are links to details about some of the work and personal projects I have done.

 * [Viewtils](Viewtils.html)
 * [Smart Ticket Checker](smart_ticket_checker.html)